-Let the mixture slightly cool and transfer it to a large mixing bowl.
+- Make the dough.
+Let the sugar mixture slightly cool and transfer it to a large mixing bowl.
 Add the oil, spices and 1 ½ cup flour mixed with baking powder.
 Mix the ingredients first with a spoon and then using your hands to knead the dough until it's smooth.
 Try not to knead the dough for too long.
 Wrap it in plastic and put in a refrigerator for 2 hours.

 - Roll out the cookies and cut